psueDoDeveloper/psueDoDeveloper/README.md

 - How to reach me ... use this temp address: psuedodeveloper6@trashmail.fr . note that upon expiry it will be changed again unless there's no one left to change it, temporarily or otherwise (anotherday4u&mein"paradise").

 - p.s.
-Thinking of chrome's incognito tabs & the irony of getting sound-projection bombarded for coming in last (the reward is nothing but still remain #greed(y)).
+Thinking of chrome's incognito tabs & the irony of getting sound/dream/thought-projection bombarded for coming in last (the reward is nothing but still remain #greed(y)).

 - p.p.s.
 If you feel like being polite to people with functioning senses ((s)killed by the (door)bell), fill out this mailable form : You just *insert assumed crime here* your *insert assumed possession here*.
 Then send to the nearest dustbin (or better yet nearest firepit) & go make the most of what's left of your life while trying to understand the concept of minding your own business (as difficult as that may be).